-While New York, Massachusetts, Illinois, California, and the District of Columbia are technically “may-issue,” in that they may issue you a CFP provided you demonstrate “good cause” for such issuance, CFP’s are — for the ordinary, but NOT the extraordinary — near impossible to secure in New York City, Boston, Chicago, Los Angeles, San Francisco, and Washington DC with Wikipedia adding in context that: “In these locations, the definition of ‘good cause’ is generally limited to specific and immediate threats on an applicant’s life that cannot be mitigated by any other means.”
-Unfortunately, as we’ve hinted in the disparity invariably separating ordinary from extraordinary, that’s not quite the case, in that it does not tell the whole picture.
-Because, if you happened to be a wealthy individual and a potential or past donor to a powerful politician in New York City, Boston, Chicago, Los Angeles, San Francisco, or Washington DC, your chances of getting a CFP are pretty damn good actually, provided (that is) you haven’t beaten up your spouse too badly, recently, and got caught for it.
+While New York, Massachusetts, Illinois, California, and the District of Columbia are technically “may-issue,” in that they may issue you a CFP provided you demonstrate “good cause” for such issuance, CFP’s are — for the ‘ordinary’, but NOT the ‘extraordinary’ — near impossible to secure in New York City, Boston, Chicago, Los Angeles, San Francisco, and Washington DC with Wikipedia adding in context that: “In these locations, the definition of ‘good cause’ is generally limited to specific and immediate threats on an applicant’s life that cannot be mitigated by any other means.”
+Unfortunately, as we’ve hinted in the disparity invariably separating the ‘ordinary’ from the ‘extraordinary’, that’s not quite the case, in that it does not tell the whole story.
+Because, if you happened to be a wealthy individual, with means to afford the legal services of a politically-connected and/or law-enforcement-connected “expediter”, or you happened to be a sizable donor to a powerful politician in New York City, Boston, Chicago, Los Angeles, San Francisco, Washington DC, then your chances of getting a CFP are pretty damn good actually, provided (that is) you haven’t recently beaten up your spouse too badly, and got caught for it.

 Yep, as you can see once again, here and elsewhere on Main Street Gov, the 0.1%, in particular, are subject to a different set of ‘rules’ than the 99.9% — especially in New York City, Boston, Chicago, Los Angeles, San Francisco, and Washington DC, where the deep-pocketed and politically-connected elites have either bodyguards or permits, or both, to protect them.

-Look no further than Donald Trump and his family — they’ve had both bodyguards and permits to protect them, even before there was any election.
+Look no further than Donald Trump — he’s had both bodyguards and a permit to carry-conceal a firearm, long before there was any Secret Service detail around him.

 In New York (where a few of us have lived in years past), we know a number of residents who have carry concealed permits, and they all got the same combo in common — gobs of money and/or lots of political honey.